crazysoftwarecoder/downloadcleanupagent/README.md

 The script will:
 1. Scan your Downloads folder
+2. Filter out files previously marked as "keep"
-2. Send file metadata to GPT-4o-mini for analysis
+3. Send file metadata to GPT-4o-mini for analysis
-3. Display suggestions organized by confidence level
+4. Display suggestions organized by confidence level
+5. Allow you to select files for deletion and optionally open them for review
-4. Save suggestions to `Downloads/cleanup_suggestions.json`
+6. Save suggestions to `Downloads/cleanup_suggestions.json`
+7. Optionally mark files as "keep" so they won't be suggested again

 ## How It Works